A Naturally Fermented Beginning

 “We spent months looking all over for the perfect Bubbie, then one day I looked up on our living room mantel and there she was.
 Everyone we showed the photo to said, ‘That’s it!
 That’s her!’” says Kathy.

-The new product label—with the prominent picture of Bubbie—evoked what consumers who’d tried the product were saying about it.
+The new product label for the naturally fermented sauerkraut and dill pickles—with the prominent picture of Bubbie—evoked what consumers who’d tried the product were saying about it.
 “Natural, old-world, bringing back the good feelings we had about our families and the home-cooked, wholesome experiences with something that tastes unique, refreshing and distinctive.”

 As John describes the Bubbie persona, “She’s the essence of the kindly Jewish grandmother who happens to be passionate about things like cooking and pickling.
 She stands for all Old World grannies who pamper their family with wonderful foods they’ve hand made using authentic ingredients and traditional recipes.”

 Dill Pickle and Sauerkraut Fans Stay in Touch

 “I can tell you we went to a lot of shows, met a lot of folks and we learned that ‘brand’ isn’t a ‘product’…it’s the consumer’s lasting experience with our foods,” opines John.

 With the help of the marketing expert, the Grays hit on the idea of having a website—the look and feel matching the label and brand image—and the ability for consumers to write in directly.

 “The results exceeded our wildest imagination,” says John.
 Since he began tracking them in 1995, Bubbies has received more than 1,000 fan letters—to ask what stores in friends or families areas carry the naturally fermented products, or just simply to say “Thanks.”

 “The letters are important to me,” says John, “because people in the food business for years have told me they’ve never received even a single letter.
 Bubbies products obviously connect with our customers in an emotional way.”